SUBMITTING A PROJECT

 - With artistic qualities by demonstrable talented film makers;

 - And that have a producer and director attached with the capability to get the project off the ground.

 It is possible to apply with a project from the last week of August onwards.
-The application deadline was 1 September 2013
+The application deadline is 1 September 2014

 .
 This deadline cannot be extended.
 Applications can only be processed if all necessary information has been submitted online via MyIFFR